DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 |

-As shown in the image above, the user has to define an additional image in the operation config page which is the mask used for this operation.
+As shown in the image above, you have to define an additional image in the operation config page which is the mask used for this operation.
 An example of the node input input image, input mask and resulted output is shown below.

 .. image:: Images/apply_mask/img.png
     :align: center